simbricks/simbricks/doc/learn/simulator-integration/implementation/index.rst

 Adapter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Adapter required for the integratoin into SimBricks must use a simulator’s extension API to act as a native device on one side and on the other side it must send and receive SimBricks messages to and from other Adapters.
+The Adapter required for the integration into SimBricks must use a simulator's extension API to act as a native device on one side and on the other side it must send and receive SimBricks messages to and from other Adapters.

 SimBricks Interface and Message Types
 """""""""""""""""""""""""""""""""""""""""""

 As we saw in the :ref:`background section <sec-simulator-integration-background>` are SimBricks interfaces designed around natural component boundaries.
 For instance a PCIe interface connects a host simulator to a hardware device simulator whereas an Ethernet interface may connect a NIC simulator and a network simulator.

 Understanding these interfaces and the respective message types associated with such an interface is a crucial first step in writing an Adapter.
 Typically these interfaces abstract key transactions.

-When **implementing an Adapter** users must either **re-use** any of the mesage types already supported by SimBricks or **implement their own Message Types** depending on their needs.
+When **implementing an Adapter** users must either **re-use** any of the message types already supported by SimBricks or **implement their own Message Types** depending on their needs.

 Lets look at an example: the SimBricks PCIe interface currently supports the following message types between host and device: ``INIT_DEV``, ``DMA_READ/WRITE/COMPLETE``, ``MMIO_READ/WRITE/COMPLETE`` and ``INTERRUPT``.